A Basildon Chronology|

 the overall development, then known as Block K3, and completed by the same construction company.
 On

 22nd December 1998 Brooke House was given Grade II listed building status by English Heritage.

 Lee Chapel South Community Hall in The Knares opened.
 The new hall proved very popular with varied

-entertainment for everyone including a childrens' Saturday morning film club and Child Welfare Centre sessions.
+entertainment for everyone including a children's Saturday morning film club and Child Welfare Centre sessions.

-held the post at Laindon Park Primary School.
+Langdon Hills and previously taught at Laindon Park Primary School.
 The school is now known as Ghyllgrove Community

 Cranes Farm Road is opened to through traffic.
 The new 'feeder' road linking Upper Mayne with Nevendon Road (now East Mayne) was built to serve the